Supportive Services Specialist

-- Meet with participants regularly to support their progress towards their employment goals; connect them to trainings to enhance skills
+- Meet with participants regularly to understand and support their progress towards their employment goals; connect them to trainings to enhance skills

-- Maintain participant confidentiality and privacy by protecting participant health information
+- Maintain participant confidentiality and privacy by protecting participant personal information

-- Attend local events and meetings in the reentry community within the area, building relationships with organizations offering participant supports
+- Attend local events and meetings in the reentry community within the area, building relationships with organizations offering participant support

 - Perform other administrative duties as assigned

 The compensation for this position is $50,000.
 We also offer a comprehensive benefits package, including medical and dental coverage, paid parental leave, participation in a retirement plan, sick and vacation leave, paid holidays and more.
 We're a workplace that promotes continual learning and teamwork, offering lunch and learns, team outings, holiday gatherings and more for our staff.
 CEO is also dedicated to ongoing staff development and training, including regular training opportunities in Motivational Interviewing (MI).
 MI is one evidence-based skill that reentry and human service professionals can utilize when supporting participants to achieve their goals.